Ducati Multistrada: 2021

 The 2021 range brings the fourth generation to its debut, featuring important innovations.
-The most obvious concerns the new 1158 cm³ and 170 HP at 10,500 rpm V4 Granturismo engine: it is a four-cylinder that abandons the historic desmodromic distribution for a more classic spring return of the valves.
+The most obvious concerns the new 1158 cm3 and 170 HP at 10,500 rpm V4 Granturismo engine: it is a four-cylinder that abandons the historic desmodromic distribution for a more classic spring return of the valves.
 The V4 Granturismo engine adopts deactivation of the rear bank at idle so that there is no combustion in the cylinders, reducing consumption and improving thermal comfort thanks to lower temperatures.
 The frame was also revolutionized: from the steel tube trellis to the aluminum monocoque.
 As already seen on the previous Enduro and 950 models, the double sided swingarm and 19" front wheel are adopted across the entire range.
 On the V4 the suspension is fully adjustable Marzocchi mechanicals, while the V4 S is equipped with Ducati Skyhook semi-active Suspension Evolution with auto-leveling function for automatic height adjustment from the ground.
 An absolute first is the ARAS system featuring front and rear radar, through which it is possible to implement adaptive cruise control and blind spot detection.

 With the 2022 model year, the Pikes Peak trim level returns, which is now clearly different from the rest of the range: the sporty characterization of the model includes the new single-sided swingarm (unpublished on the V4) and the 17" front wheel, combined with specific geometries for wheelbase, trail, steering head rake, raised footrests and narrower handlebars, and the "Race" configuration is making its debut on a Multistrada instead of the "Enduro" one, a mode recommended for circuit riding. the new Öhlins Smart EC 2.0 electronic suspension, the approved Akrapovic titanium and carbon silencer, the forged aluminum rims and various carbon racing details such as the mudguard and front part to lighten the bike.
 Also in 2022, the V4 version is presented a Rally version dedicated to travel, with semi-active suspension with increased travel to 200 mm, Power Mode dedicated to off-road use, Auto function levelling, which guarantees a constant set-up as the rider, passenger and luggage configuration changes and a new 30-litre aluminum tank.

+2022

+The Ducati Multistrada V2 replaced the Multistrada 950 for the 2022 model year.
+It has a 937 cc V-twin engine, and weighs as little as 489 lb, less than its predecessor.